Last Updated October 7, 2020

 - Sensitive Personal Information (e.g. state identification number, financial information);

 - Protected classification information (e.g. race, citizenship, marital status, medical condition, sex, sexual orientation, veteran or military status);

-- Biometric information (e.g. keystrokes, behavioral or biological characteristics);
+- Biometric information (e.g. voice, keystrokes, behavioral or biological characteristics);

-- Internet or other similar activity (e.g. browsing history);
+- Internet or other similar activity (e.g. geolocation, browsing history);

 - Non-public educational information, including information protected under the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232g, 34 C.F.R.
-Part 99).
+Part 99);and

 - Commercial information (e.g. products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies).